 A member of the temple’s committee speaking of the temple’s origins …

 … some of which is captured on a tablet.

-The main altar of the Earth God.
+The main altar to Tua Pek Kong.
 The carved wooden altar table in the foreground is one that was crafted off the streets of ‘Ox-Cart Water’, 牛车水 or 牛車水 in the traditional script.
 A carved inscription on one of the legs bears evidence of this.

 Close-up of characters carved on the table.
 The Chinese characters ‘牛車水’- ‘Ox-Cart Water’ or ‘Kreta Ayer’ or the Chinese name for Chinatown in Singapore, indicate that there were furniture craftsmen present in Singapore’s Chinatown who made the table at a time when a lot of such work would have been commissioned in China.

 The temple plays host to several other deities including the Golden Flower Lady (金花夫人).
 That she is the patroness of child-bearing won’t escape notice with the 12 nannies tending to young children that accompany her on the altar.
 One deity whose name escaped meat the side of the temple takes a curious form – that of a mannequin that is used to represent it.